flancia-coop/doc.anagora.org/fellowship-of-the-link.md

 - Peter: I know WordPress has a tool
 - Jerry: Tired of dealing with WordPress, had to deal with problems and hacking, and code issues with collaborators.
 - Aram: I find it has moved towards larger scale users.
+- Jerry: Has WordPress become sort of like running an Outlook server where it really requires a lot of work to maintain?
+Is becoming an enterprise service inevitable for successful services?
+    - Peter: yeah it is a scale thing.
+    -

 ## [[2023-04-12]]
 - a [[meeting]].